Search String

 For example, kb/m or analogue joystick (IBM PC) or digital micro-switched joysticks (microcomputer) are not the same as controller-gamepads. kb/m facilitates complex strategy games, for starters.
 1990s consoles did not have such controls as standard.

-And as for genre-equivalence as it relates to platform, please show me Falcon 3.0 (1991) running on a Sega Genesis console.
+And as for genre-equivalence as it relates to platform, please show me Falcon 3.0 of 1991 running on a Sega Genesis console.
 And who would call Falcon 3.0 a video game?

-There is not one mention of the Amiga microcomputer in the entire article, yet in the early 90s the Amiga was a king-tier computer game machine in the British Commonwealth and on Continental Europe.
+There is not one mention of the Amiga in the entire article, yet in the early 90s the Amiga was a king-tier computer game machine in Britain and on Continental Europe.
 Other micros are ignored as well.

 Ever heard of the Commodore 64?
 It was a big deal.
 Not one mention of this wrecking-ball-juggernaut.